Treat High Blood Pressure’s Root Causes

 There’s no doubt, high blood pressure is a huge, growing problem in America.

-I see it in my patients all the time.
 And there are three main reasons we’re seeing an uptick in blood pressure problems—none of which is an absence of drugs.

 Americans are eating more and more salt-laden packaged foods.
 And that’s hurting our hearts.